-Eleven patients with pathologically diagnosed prostate cancer underwent prostatectomy or brachytherapy with/without androgen deprivation therapy.
-In these patients, $^{68}\text{Ga-RM26}$ PET/CT detected 8 metastatic lymph nodes in 3 patients, with an SUV ${max}$ of 1.98-5.35 (mean \pm SD, 4.28 \pm 1.25), and 21 bone lesions in 8 patients, with an SUV ${max}$ of 1.51-9.77 (mean \pm SD, 3.90 \pm 3.07) (Fig. 3).
-The immunohistochemical staining revealed positive GRPR expression in 3 samples from pelvic lymph node metastasis in 1 patient.
-All the remaining 4 lymph nodes and 23 bone lesions were confirmed by further imaging or by response to site-directed therapies.
+Eleven patients with pathologically diagnosed prostate cancer underwent prostatectomy or brachytherapy with/without ADT.
+In these patients, 68 Ga-RM26 PET/CT detected 8 metastatic lymph nodes in three patients with an SUVmax of $1.98\sim5.35$ (mean \pm SD, 4.28 ± 1.25), and 21 bone lesions in eight patients with an SUVmax of $1.51\sim9.77$ (mean \pm SD, 3.90 ± 3.07) (Fig. 3).
+The immunohistochemical staining revealed positive GRPR expression in 3 samples from pelvic lymph node metastasis in one patients.
+All the remaining 4 lymph nodes and 23 bone lesions were confirmed by further imaging and/or by response to site-directed therapies.

-Comparison Between 68Ga-RM26 PET/CT and 68Ga-BBN PET/CT in Prostate Cancer
+Comparison between 68Ga-RM26 PET/CT and 68Ga-BBN PET/CT in Prostate Cancer

-Among 28 patients recruited, 22 patients underwent both 68Ga-RM26 and 68Ga-BBN PET/CT for a direct comparison (Supplemental Tables 1 and 2; Fig. 4).
-68Ga-RM26 PET/CT detected 13 primary tumors, 19 lymph node lesions, and 31 bone lesions.
-With the same patient population, 5 primary tumors, 9 lymph nodes,
+Among 28 patients recruited, 22 patients underwent both 68Ga-RM26 and 68Ga-BBN PET/CT for a direction comparison (Supplemental Table 1 and 2, Fig. 4).
+68Ga-RM26 PET/CT detected 13 primary tumors, 19 lymph nodes lesions, and 31 bone lesions.
+With the same patient population, 5 primary tumors, 9 lymph nodes and 25 bone lesions were positive on 68Ga-BBN PET/CT.
+Moreover, SUV{max} from 68Ga-RM26 PET/CT was significantly higher than that from 68Ga-BBN